-FALSE Twelve years ago GOMACO first recognized the potential of 3D and began testing 3D on our equipment.
+TRUE In 1999, GOMACO first recognized the potential of 3D and began paving with 3D on our equipment.
 Today, GOMACO equipment with 3D is being successfully used on projects all around the world and in a variety of applications, including grade trimming, curb and gutter tight radii, tunnel floors and walkways, airport runways and aprons, highways, interstates, concrete overlays, municipal projects, safety barriers, golf cart paths, and more.

 GOMACO has been involved with 3D since it's inception, working closely with the major system developers, including Leica Geosystems, TOPCON Positioning Systems, Inc., and Trimble.
 Our Research and Development team is not adapting our controls to work with 3D like other paving manufacturers.
 We have developed our controllers along with 3D technology to offer the seamless 3D paving package that we have available for sale today.

 TRUE 3D eliminates the human error that can be involved with setting a physical stringline.
 3D works from a digital model with a virtual stringline, which is a constant that cannot be physically changed.

 "During paving, trucks or workers can accidentally hit the line causing stringline movement and errors in paving," Kevin Klein, Vice President of Research & Development/Engineering, said.
 "Conventional stringline is prone to displacement.
 Relying on a physical string measured and 'eye-balled' by workers for set up and accuracy can build error into the paving."

 Potential error is also eliminated from other sources.
 For example, any potential error from the surveyor's grade control stakeouts is now gone.

 3D is more difficult to set up than conventional stringline.